 A bluetooth OBD2 dongle arrived today, cost me £7.50 in total, bummer

-First test was to see how much current it drew, because it's so small and dinky that when it's plugged into the diagnostic socket the fusebox cover can easily be closed, meaning that it can be left in place forever.
+First test was to see how much current it drew, because it's so small and dinky that it fits in the socket and the cover can easily be closed, meaning it can be left in place forever.

 The upshot is I can reset my dpf counters while making a cup of tea in the kitchen.
 I haven't managed to connect using my phone yet though, and AlfaOBD doesn't recognise com port 20 (which it installs as on my PC) but MultiECUScan picks it up no problem.

-I've tinkered with the commands to reset the dpf related counters and found the following reduced sequence is all you really need to use
+I've tinkered with the commands to reset the dpf and found the following reduced sequence is all yoiiu really need

 (CR & LF required after each)

 If you connect with Hyperterminal or Coolterm to your ELM327 interface (wired or bluetooth) and then type in those commands as they are written, then the dpf counters will be reset.